dotnet/docs/docs/standard/language-independence.md

     '                ~~~~
     ```

-* An enumeration type must have a single instance field named `Value__` that is marked with the `FieldAttributes.RTSpecialName` attribute.
+* An enumeration type must have a single instance field named `Value__` that is marked with the <xref:System.Reflection.FieldAttributes.RTSpecialName?displayProperty=nameWithType> attribute.
 This enables you to reference the field value implicitly.

 * An enumeration includes literal static fields whose types match the type of the enumeration itself.
 For example, if you define a `State` enumeration with values of `State.On` and `State.Off`, `State.On` and `State.Off` are both literal static fields whose type is `State`.